sabinpoudel/Human-Information-Processing-Project/README.md

 Some subjects show a decrease, while others show little change or an increase.
 SDNN reflects overall variability in normal-to-normal heartbeat intervals.
 Because the direction of change is not consistent across subjects, this plot does not show a clear stress-related pattern.

-**Conclusion:** SDNN does not show a consistent stress effect in this notebook.
+Takeaway: SDNN does not show a consistent stress effect in this notebook.

 ---